YQ-XiaMLTech/SRv6-GNN/README.md

 _The outcome of this research is a patented method for the incremental deployment of segment routing networks using Graph Neural Networks and Reinforcement Learning._

 ## Equal Contributions
-This project and all associated work were equally contributed by Hongyu Yan and Yuqing Xia.
+This project and all associated work were equally contributed by Yuqing Xia and Hongyu Yan.